-When in the middle of a sugar craving that you just can’t shake by other distraction methods, eat a teaspoon of maple syrup, coconut sugar, or a tablespoon of my healthy homemade frosting and ZAP, as if by magic, it’s gone.
-Or, make your own sugar free chocolate with Xylitol, cacao powder, and coconut oil – this also kills sugar cravings and is a real treat at the same time, plus you can add nuts, seeds, and dried fruits for variety.
+When in the middle of a sugar craving that you just can’t shake by other distraction methods, then eat a teaspoon of maple syrup, coconut sugar, or a tablespoon of my healthy homemade frosting and ZAP, as if by magic, it’s gone.
+Or, make your own sugar free chocolate with Xylitol, cacao powder and coconut oil; this also kills sugar cravings and is a real treat at the same time, plus you can add nuts, seeds and dried fruits for variety.

-If you would like more top tips on giving up sugar, and how I did it myself, then please check out this awesome post for tips on quitting sugar and how I did it myself for more inspiration.
+If you would like, or need more top tips on giving up sugar, and learn how I did it myself, then please check out this awesome post for tips on quitting sugar and how I did it myself for more inspiration.

 7. FOOD COMBINING FOR SATIETY

 Learning how to combine foods properly will be of massive benefit to you if you would like long term success with clean eating.
 Foods high in protein should be combined with low GI carbohydrates, a little fat and some lightly steamed or stir-fried vegetables for a good nutrient profile.

 Eat LOTS of quinoa!

-When you learn the art of correct food combining your sugar levels will remain stable, meaning you will be much less likely to crave unhealthy snacks and SUGAR.
-This is your ultimate goal, to be eating in such a manner that you no longer desire sugary or carby snacks between meals because your blood sugar is on an even keel.
+When you learn the art of correct food combining your sugar levels will remain stable, meaning you will be much less likely to crave unhealthy snacks, and SUGAR.
+This is your ultimate goal; to be eating in such a manner that you no longer desire sugary or high carb snacks between meals because your blood sugar is always on an even keel.

-Quinoa is pretty much the ultimate ‘superfood’ in this respect as it contains perfect ratios of fats, carbohydrates, and amino acids, so make this fantastic grain a BIG part of your clean eating plan.
-You can use it to make breakfasts (if you cook it with nut milk, sweetener, then top it with fruit and nuts); or it’s tasty just cooked in stock or water, and eaten as a lower carb side to replace rice, pasta, or potatoes.
-It can also be great cold in salads of all kinds, or even as a replacement for couscous – making it a perfect all-rounder.
+Quinoa is pretty much the ultimate superfood in this respect as it contains perfect ratios of fats, carbohydrates and amino acids, so make this fantastic grain a BIG part of your clean eating plan.
+You can use it to make quinoa porridge for breakfast as the perfect start to the day; or it’s tasty cooked in stock, or water, and eaten as a lower carb side to replace rice, pasta or potatoes.
+It can also be great cold in salads of all kinds, and is a great replacement for couscous.

 8. TAKE YOUR OWN FOOD TO WORK